Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 Recommended for you:

 Guest contributor: Ken Majkowski, Pharm.D, is the Chief Pharmacy Officer at FamilyWize, an organization that provides a free prescription discount card and mobile Rx app to help people better afford their medications, regardless of insurance coverage.
-Ken brings more than 40 years of healthcare experience to the FamilyWize team, including 14 years of clinical pharmacy experience in retail, hospital, and home care.
+Ken brings more than 40 years of healthcare experience to the FamilyWize team, including 14 years of experience in clinical pharmacy, spanning retail, hospital, and home care settings.